-This morning I was working on an article about the different types of target audience for a product of Cultural Tourism, when I reminded the conference that gave Philip Kotler in Barcelona in late 2004 and to which I was lucky enough to attend.
-In this conference, Philip Kotler told us the 10 principles of the New Marketing and I remember that one of the slides that struck me was just a segmentation of target audience that Kotler showed us an example.
+This morning I was working on an article about the different types of target audience for cultural tourism product, when I reminded the conference that gave Philip Kotler in Barcelona in late 2004 and to which I was lucky enough to attend.
+At this conference, Philip Kotler told us the 10 principles of the New Marketing and I remember that one of the slides that struck me was just a segmentation of target audience that Kotler showed us an example.

 Although it has been 4 years since this conference today rereading the summary and seeing what Kotler proposed remains interesting, I decided to publish it again and do it with today's date instead of entering it in the blog earlier date as I have done with other articles'm finding the net and gave up for lost.

 Philip Kotler - The 10 principles of the New Marketing - Introduction

 Kotler is recognized as the world's foremost authority on Marketing and author of the most important works written in the field of Marketing.
 He has been a consultant for companies such as General Electric, General Motors, IBM, AT & T, Honeywell, Bank of America and Merck.
 He is the father of modern marketing, the marketing 2.0.

 This article is the summary of the conference held at the Philip Kotler World Forum Marketing and SalesIn Barcelona in October 2004.

 Kotler assumes that Marketing as we know it is finished and needs to evolve to something much more in keeping with our time, the immediacy of information and total segmentation, have completely changed our consumption habits.

 TV ads are becoming less impact on the audience.
 According to a recent study, the ads have a return of 32 cents for every dollar invested.